Death Away From Home Can Happen Unexpectedly: Be Covered For Funeral or Repatriation Costs

 Can we arrange a cremation at the place of death & ship the cremated remains home?

-Yes.
-If a decision is made to conduct a simple cremation at the place of death, and return the cremated remains home, this can be arranged.
 All arrangements will be handled by the service team in consultation with the family and a licensed funeral service location where the deceased is located.
 If the family does not require the body of the deceased to be repatriated for burial, this can be a solution to handle the need for a disposition and get a loved ones’ remains home.

 A ‘peace of mind’ plan to supplement any travel insurance policy